YaxinF/DSSMReg/README.md

 `python Input_generate.py`

 Users are required to execute the data_generate.py script to generate the training and testing data for DSSM.
 The Input_generate.py script generates the model's training and testing data based on the ChIP-seq-network file, as well as the expression feature vectors (gene_exp.csv) and motif feature vectors (gene_motif.csv).
-The generated datas are stored in the train.csv and test.csv files.
+The generated data are stored in the train.csv and test.csv files.

 `python data_generate.py`